FrancescoPeracchia/UAV_External-Wrench-Estimation-in-Multi-rotor-UAVs/README.md

 - **QuadrotorSim**: acts as an interface between Matlab logic and Coppelia simulation, managing the data communication between the two main modules and the project

-## Modeling
+## Modeling and Control
-We modeled the system dynamics following the Lagrangian formalism
+We modeled the system dynamics following the Lagrangian formalism.
+The cascaded control structure is composed of a position tracking controller and an attitude controller.
+The position controller tracks a desired position, velocity, and acceleration.

 ## Experiments